 For example, the majority of Swedish citizens and organizations have come to prefer and rely on emails.
 Simply for their convenience, speed, and economy for both personal and professional purposes.
 On the other hand, “snail mail” and fax are tedious, bothersome, and costly.

 The difference in cost between sending a prioritized letter and an email is millions.
 More precisely, millions of taxpayers’ money.
 So, financially it makes absolute sense to use email for communication between authorities and citizens.

-However, while email offers many benefits, it also poses risks to the privacy of individuals and to the security of personal information.
+However, while email offers many benefits, it also poses risks to the privacy of individuals and to the security of personal information if not properly secure.
 GDPR establishes rules for protecting the privacy of individuals and the confidentiality of their personal information, while at the same time facilitating effective and timely communication between authorities and citizens.